umbraco/rfcs/cms/0016-TinyMCE-RTE-Improvements.md

 ## Intended Audience

 The intended audience for this RFC is:
-* Developers & implementors of Umbraco
+* Developers, implementors & editors

 ## Summary

-This RFC is to give specific details and implmentations on how we plan to improve the existing implementation of the TinyMCE version 4 rich text editor.
+This RFC is to give specific details on how we plan to improve the existing implementation of the TinyMCE version 4 rich text editor.

 ## Motivation
 This has been a follow up RFC from #5 & #15 where it has been discusssed that the rich text editor could be improved and enhanced to help give content editors a better experience when authoring or ammending content in the CMS.

+The motivation from #15 isn't really much different from this one: We would like to provide a Rich Text Editor experience that would enable content creators to work faster and simpler than our current implementation.
+We want the rich text editor to be fully configurable at the data type level instead of relying on a global configuration file like it currently does.
+The rich text editor should handle drag and drop and copy and paste of images nicely along with copy/pasting of Word documents.
+Common elements should be supported out of the box such as headers, quotes without having to add custom styles to a stylesheet.
+We also want to improve the current OEmbed functionality to include things like social media posts.

 ## Detailed Design

+The Rich Text Editor improvements will be based on the current rich text editor library that the Umbraco CMS uses which will be the latest version of TinyMCE 4.x.

 The following improvements to the TinyMCE editor are planned and in another round we can do further iterative improvements.